-i) To ensure there is an effective Staff Code of Conduct (including online conduct) which is implemented throughout the school.
+https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1101597/ Behaviour_in_schools_guidance_sept_22.pdf k) To ensure there is an effective Staff Code of Conduct (including online conduct) which is implemented throughout the school.

-j) To ensure that the school holds at least two emergency contact numbers for each child.
+I) To ensure that the school holds at least two emergency contact numbers for each child.

-k) To ensure that safer recruitment procedures are followed in accordance with Part 3 of KCSIE and that all relevant checks are carried out on all staff before starting their employment and recorded in the school's Single Central Record (SCR).
+m) To ensure that safer recruitment procedures are followed in accordance with Part 3 of KCSIE and that all relevant checks are carried out on all staff before starting their employment and recorded in the school's Single Central Record (SCR).

-I) To ensure IT systems have appropriate filters installed without unduly restricting access for educational purposes.
+n) To ensure IT systems have appropriate filters installed without unduly restricting access for educational purposes.

 As part of this process, the Board of Governors will ensure that the school undertakes regular monitoring of filtering systems in place and regularly reviews their effectiveness.
-(KCSIE 2022, paragraph 140).
+(KCSIE 2024, paragraph 141).